Mennonite Historical Library: Significant accomplishments

-The MHL collection, now over 75,000 volumes, provides necessary material for a remarkable variety of individual academic pursuits-ranging from high school term papers to doctoral dissertations.
-Major corporate projects such as The Mennonite Encyclopedia, Hans J. Hillerbrand's Anabaptist Bibliography and Nelson P. Springer and A.J Klassen's Mennonite Bibliography relied heavily on access to the MHL's comprehensive collection of materials.
+The MHL collection has over 75,000 volumes and was relied upon heavily by major corporate projects such as The Mennonite Encyclopedia, Hans J. Hillerbrand's Anabaptist Bibliography and Nelson P. Springer and A.J Klassen's Mennonite Bibliography.

 In the 1980s, two successive grants from the National Endowment for the Humanities (NEH) totaling more than $290,000 funded the professional recataloging of most of MHL's books.
 At the time, these grants were among the largest Goshen College had ever received.
-Work accomplished through the grant funding now allows for ready international access to information about MHL holdings through the catalog's on-line interface.
+This work enabled ready international access to information about MHL holdings through the catalog's on-line interface.
 In 1991, the MHL received another $57,000 NEH grant to microfilm early North American Mennonite periodicals and, in 1998, was awarded a $373,000 grant from Lilly Foundation Inc. to study Amish and Old Order groups in Indiana.

 Over the past 20 years, the MHL has supported a variety of exhibits featuring their own materials as well as items belonging to private or other museum collections.
 As a partner in the Martyrs Mirror Trust, the MHL collaborated with the Kauffman Museum (North Newton, Kansas) to launch a traveling exhibit based on martyr stories depicted in the texts and illustrations of the 1685 edition of Martyrs Mirror.
 Since 1990, the exhibit has appeared in more than 60 locations in 22 U.S. states and five Canadian provinces.
 In the Good Library Art Gallery, the MHL has helped mount more than a dozen exhibits that have served the campus and community.
 The diverse themes of these exhibits include toys and games, Amish crib quilts, Goshen College's centennial, one-person art shows, Fraktur (decorative writing), and furniture.